agyat4/sgraph/README.md

 # Spectral and Spatial Graph Learning for Multispectral Solar Image Compression

-Instructiions will be updated soon.........
+Instructions for usage will be updated soon.........

 ## Related links
  * CompressAI: https://github.com/InterDigitalInc/CompressAI